isomerpages/govtech-stp/_work-pass-holder-lane/04-WHP-PEP-EntreP.md

 ---
 For the following groups of pass holders:
 - Work Holiday Pass holders
-- Personalised Employment Pass holders (wWithout eEmployers) and their dependants
+- Personalised Employment Pass holders (without employers) and their dependants
-- EntrePass hHolders (wWithout Corppass), and their dependants
+- EntrePass hHolders (without Corppass), and their dependants

 Please request for [MOM’s entry approval](https://www.mom.gov.sg/covid-19/how-to-bring-pass-holders-into-singapore) to enter Singapore.